Nature and Other Relationships

 Nature and Other Relationships examines how our use of emojis illuminates relationships—relationships between mother and child or longtime friends, the relationship between surface and meaning, our relationship to our devices, our relationship with what we define as “real.”

 The largest drawing in the exhibition, Whoh (J.J.’s text to her mom from her father’s phone, Sept 4, 2019), is based on a text sent by a five-year-old to her mom about her love of sugar.
 Translated into an eight-foot tall drawing, the drawing becomes an operatic score of desire, conviction, addiction, and excess.
 The monkey is a protagonist in this narrative, introducing mischief, morality, and empathy.
-After row upon row of sugary treats, three Western Sahara flags are a surprising inclusion, especially considering how emojis are organized on our phones.
+After row upon row of sugary treats, three Western Sahara flags are a surprising inclusion, especially considering how far you have to scroll to get to flag emojis from cupcakes.
 (When asked to clarify, J.J. said her stuffed animal did it.)
 Well, everything is political.
 The last row of speak-no-evil monkeys I see as vacillating between horrified surprise, complicit silence, and suppressed giggles.
 It is a musical composition replete with held notes and motifs, a reprise of the monkeys after an interlude of flan and rainbow lollipops.
 Seen as a literary text, my drawing becomes a close reading.

-In the process of belabored drawing, repetition becomes its own subject matter—not just the wow factor of repetition (although let’s admit 237 emojis in one drawing is a LOT) but repetition as its own relationship.
-For what else are our relationships but repeated actions: driving the kids to school in the morning or greeting each other as we return home each day.
+In the process of belabored drawing, repetition becomes its own subject matter—not just the wow factor of the stamina required (although let’s admit 237 emojis in one drawing is a LOT), but repetition as its own form of relationship.
+For what else are our relationships but repeated actions: how you greet each other in the morning as your child clumps down the stairs, how the dishes are cleared from the table after dinner.
 We must navigate this space of joy and pleasure, boredom and sameness, nuance and complexity.

 The first time I draw an emoji I proceed at a snail’s pace; all of it is new.
 The thirtieth time I’m as much drawing my memory of the drawing as the object itself.
 Sometimes I remind myself to return to the original source and make new decisions—today’s decisions—based on what I see.
 Other times I let it be a memory, a path worn familiar.